Afeela 1: Production

+On March 25, 2026, Sony Honda Mobility cancelled Afeela 1 production.

 Powertrain

 The Afeela 1 is available with a single all-wheel drive powertrain and battery pack option.
-It is powered by two 180 kW electric motors for a total of 360 kW.
+It is powered by two 180 kW electric motors for a total of 483 hp.
 Power is supplied by a 91 kWh lithium-ion battery pack, which can be recharged at up 150 kW when DC fast charging, and it provides a range of about 300 mi.